dfroberts2/create-issue/README.md

 $ chmod +x bin/create-issue
 ```

-Now lastly, we have to add the project root to the PATH environment.
+Next, we have to add the project root to the PATH environment.
 We have a couple options.
 If you want to just try out the command without having the project persist in your PATH enter the following command.
 Note the [your-absolute-path-here].
 This depends on where you cloned the repository.
 It must start from the root.

 ```
 $ export PATH="[your-absolute-path-here]/create-issue/bin:$PATH"
 ```

-If you wish to more permanently add the command to your machine and don't wish to enter the above command every time you want to use Create-Issue, copy the above command and paste it to the end of the .bashrc file.
+If you wish to more permanently add the command to your machine and don't wish to enter the above command every time you want to use Create-Issue, copy the above command and paste it to the end of your .bashrc file.

 Finally, we must run bundler.
 Using this command assumes you have ruby and bundler install on your machine.
 To run bundler enter the following command (assuming you are in the bin folder):